chunky-dev/docs/ChunkyDocs/docs/rendering/scene_format.md

 ## Dump

-The `.dump` file stores a header containing width, height, spp, render time, and the actual dump.
+The `.dump` file stores a header containing width, height, spp, render time, and the actual dump which is three "doubles" per pixel.
+Doubles are Double-precision floating-point format (sometimes called FP64 or float64).

 ### Old Dump Format